The Experiencer: Inspired by Sylvia Plath’s Poem “Black Rook in Rainy Weather”

 India ink, watercolor, and gouache on paper

 From my experience, Poetry exists in the spaces between the mind of the poet and the experiencer of the poem.
 Poetry is not just assonance or cadence or rhyme.
-Poetry is the translation of a moment, perhaps a feeling, of something grand, condensed, perhaps confined, to words.
+Poetry is also the translation of a moment, perhaps a feeling, of something grand condensed, and perhaps confined, to words.

 Beginning in my early adolescence and on through my teen years, I often memorized poetry, both to make it a part of me and to recite it.
 For I realized that by reciting poetry, I could share the experience of the poem, the emotion.

 Sylvia Plath was first introduced to me by way of her poem Daddy.
 It rooted itself somewhere deep inside me, and is still in there, untangling threads.
 And I can hear Daddy’s echo’s because Plath’s poetry creates its own language, a sound that is stark as it is beautiful.

 When I read Black Rook in Rainy Weather, I wanted to share in that language.
 I attempted to memorize it, and as I tried I took walks in the woods, waiting for the crows that haunt our property to make themselves audible.
 And when I could not hear the crows, I looked up into the twiggy sky, imagining “those spasmodic/Tricks of radiance miracles.”

 Yet life’s fastness and my memory let Black Rook in Rainy Weather slip from my mind.
 Now all I have is the trickling of the beginning, “On the stiff twig up there/ Hunches a wet black rook“.
 Yet this beginning is enough to transport me to Sylvia’s world, enough to let me taste her language, and enough to inspire me to share the poem through my art today.